Zenith Stromberg Carburetter Repair Guide

 Here is a picture of the tools we will need:

-So we don’t get our wires crossed, let me post a schematic of the carburetter.
+So we don’t get our wires crossed, let me post a schematic of the carburetor.
 I will try to refer to all the pieces parts by the terms described in the following diagram:

-Before you start taking things apart, please read this article completely and get familiar with all the parts.
-This is far from rocket science but the pieces are very small and can be easily dropped.
-Ask me how I found that out!
+Before we begin taking things apart, please read this article completely and get familiar with all the parts and all the pictures.
+If you like, click on a picture for a larger image.
+This is far from rocket science, just keep in mind the pieces are very small and are easily dropped.
+So take your time.

 Enough talk, let’s get started…